-The food and beverage industry is recognised as the largest manufacturing industry in both the UK and Ireland with an estimated turnover of over £95 billion and employs approximately 400,000 people.
-In the past 20 years, there has been a remarkable reduction in injuries and occupational ill health.
+The food and beverage industry is recognized as the largest manufacturing industry in both the UK and Ireland with an estimated turnover of over £95 billion and employs approximately 400,000 people.
+In the past 20 years, there has been a remarkable reduction in injuries and occupational ill-health.
 Despite this encouraging trend, a targeted effort is required to ensure further reductions.
 HSE research indicates that positive steps by management could have prevented injury in about 70% of incidents, and action by workers a further 10%.

-Hilton Foods UK part of the Hilton Foods Group, the largest dedicated packer of red meat in Europe with over 2,500 employees across its six European sites.
+Hilton Foods UK is part of the Hilton Foods Group, the largest dedicated packer of red meat in Europe with over 2,500 employees across its six European sites.
 They achieved a landmark year in 2015 as it was the first time in their history they had Zero Reported Claims.
-David Hoey, the Safety Officer at Hilton Foods UK, identified how utilising a health and safety management system as the main reason for this success and highlighted the following key areas:
+David Hoey, the Safety Officer at Hilton Foods UK, identified how utilizing a health and safety management system as the main reason for this success and highlighted the following key areas:

 - Increased communication of incident reporting encouraged employees to discuss preventative actions rather than corrective actions.

 - David has reduced his time spent on safety administration and reporting from 20% of his workload to approximately 2 hours a week.

 - Automated reporting allowed the MD and key users to be notified immediately of any serious incidents and receive tailored reports by email for all sites.

 - Audits can be carried out offline on a tablet or smartphone rather than having to transfer paper records onto a spreadsheet manually.

 - David uses the time freed up to engage with employees in the workplace and to investigate the root cause of accidents.